Bronchitis is when the large airway passages that connect the windpipe to the lungs become inflamed. This is caused by a

-You should take your child to see your GP if your child:
+Take your child to see your GP if your child has:

-- has a cough that isn’t settling down after two weeks
+- a cough that isn’t settling down after 2 weeks

-- has a wheeze or is short of breath
+- a wheeze or is short of breath

 - blood in their mucus.

 Your GP can tell whether your child is likely to have bronchitis by checking your child’s symptoms and examining your child.

 The GP might also refer your child for a chest X-ray if the cough doesn’t go away.

-If your child’s coughing and wheezing don’t go away, your doctor might advise some short-term use of anti-asthma medication.
+If your child’s coughing and wheezing don’t go away, your doctor might advise short-term use of anti-asthma medicine.